goyamamoto/effetune/docs/plugins/resonator.md

 ## Horn Resonator Plus

-An enhanced horn model that uses a 2nd-order mouth reflection filter and a frequency-dependent throat reflection for smoother, more realistic resonance.
+An enhanced horn model that uses a 2nd-order mouth reflection filter and a frequency-dependent throat reflection for smoother resonance.

 ### Quick Start Guide

-Use the same controls as the classic Horn Resonator.
-Increase **Throat Reflection** to hear the new throat filter shape the tone.
+Use the same controls as the Horn Resonator.

 ## Modal Resonator